All About Buffalo NY

 What Was The French And Indian War About?

 The French were hopeful in that Jesuit missionaries could provide religious influence with native nations in these regions.
 The efforts to spread Christianity to the Haudenosaunee were not effective.
 This was due to major cultural differences.
 The relationship between the French and the Haudenosaunee continually fluctuated between “wanted” and war.

 The governor of New France (which is now Canada) had despised the fact that the European French and the Seneca’s had a monopoly on the fur trade.
 In retaliation, the governor (Jacques Denonville) of New France, led an attack against the Seneca Nation in July 1687.
 This attack had destroyed the Seneca’s corn crops.
-The New France troops retreated back to the Fort Niagara (renamed Fort Denonville).
-Not long after this, a severe winter battered Fort Denonville cutting off supply routes.
-The Winter had claimed the lives of 88 percent of the troops there.
+The New France troops retreated back to Fort Niagara (re-named Fort Denonville).
+Not long after this, a severe winter battered Fort Denonville cutting off all supply routes.
+This winter had claimed the lives of 88 percent of the troops stationed there.
 The French abandoned the fort and the region reverted back to Seneca Nation control.

 Trading Posts Extended To Buffalo NY And Beyond

 In 1720 a trader, interpreter, and former soldier, Louis-de Chabert was persuasive in getting permission from some of the Indian Nations to erect a series of trading posts along the Niagara River and north Lake Ontario.
 This included one at the lower landing in what is now the Village of Lewiston, ca. 1720.

 A Reconstructed Fort Niagara And More Trading Posts